Account

 • Versatile accessories: resistance bands, dumbbells, balance balls—easy to store after use.

-• Smart storage: wall-mounted racks for accessories, foldable benches to maximize floor space.
+• Smart storage: wall-mounted racks for accessories and foldable benches to maximize floor space.

 With these tips, even a small apartment can become a functional and enjoyable workout area.